thread/captain/README.rst

 Creating a new GPG key
 """"""""""""""""""""""

-APTly ships with a dummy key for getting started quickly.
+cAPTain ships with a dummy key for getting started quickly.
 To create your own key, run::

    $ gpg --homedir=/path/to/gpg-home --gen-key